 You can disable Remote UAC by creating the LocalAccountTokenFilterPolicy parameter in the registry

-- Specify the LocalAccountTokenFilterPolicy parameter value equal to 1
+- Set the LocalAccountTokenFilterPolicy parameter value to 1;

-So, we have considered how to allow the remote access to hidden administrative shares for all local administrators of a computer running Windows 10 using LocalAccountTokenFilterPolicy key.
-This guide is also applicable to Windows 8.x, 7 and Vista.
+So, we looked at how to allow remote access to hidden admin shares for all local administrators of a computer running Windows 10 using LocalAccountTokenFilterPolicy key.
+This guide is also applicable to Windows 8.1, 7 and Windows Server.